quadvecta/Stegno-Project/README.md

 This project is part of an internship program where we modify and use a Python script to hide and extract secret messages within an image.
 The project includes:
 - A modified `stego.py` script for steganography
 - An encrypted output image (`encryptedImage.jpg`)
-- A PowerPoint report (`report.pptx`) explaining the implementation
+- A PowerPoint report (`Steganography Project Report.pptx`) explaining the implementation

 ## **Project Overview**
 Steganography is the practice of hiding information within digital media.
 This project uses OpenCV to embed a secret message into an image by modifying pixel values.